-A legal defense is based on legal grounds you’re saying basically that either the police or maybe the prosecutors had violated your rights or are violating your rights in this prosecution.
+is based on legal grounds.
+You're saying that either the police or maybe the prosecutors violated your rights, or are violating your rights in this prosecution.

-So a common example would be if it was an illegal search, if you were searched without probable cause, or if police obtained a statement from you that was under duress or was coerced out of you.
+Also, if police obtained a statement from you that was under duress or was coerced.

-There can also be legal defenses with how you're charged and things like double jeopardy maybe the statute is unconstitutional.
+There can also be legal defenses about how you're charged, double jeopardy, and unconstitutional statutes.

 All legal defenses are going to be addressed by the judge before we get to trial.

-If I'm walking down the street and somebody pulls a gun on me to try to rob me.
-I'm probably okay to break their arm, probably okay to pull a gun back on them.
+I’ll give you an example.
+If I'm walking down the street, and someone snatches my cell phone, I can't take out a gun and shoot them.
+If I'm walking down the street, and somebody pulls a gun on me to try to rob me - I'm probably okay to break their arm, probably okay to pull a gun back on them.

-And so by admitting to it now the burden of proof is shifting onto us.
-By shifting the burden of proof now we have to prove two main things.
+By admitting to it, now the burden of proof shifts onto us.
+By shifting the burden of proof, we have to prove two main things:

-Number one that you reasonably believed that that person was going to hurt you, hurt someone else or interfere with your property.
+- that you reasonably believed that that person was going to hurt you, hurt someone else, or interfere with your property.

-when you hire an attorney it's important that that attorney discusses with you all of your defenses.
-What legal defenses you have and what factual defenses you have.
+when you hire an attorney, it's important that your attorney discusses with you all of your defenses: what legal defenses you have, and what factual defenses you have.